 Grades 5 and 6 were added in 1956, increasing the size of the school from 8 to 12 classrooms.
 Due to increasing enrollment projections and rapid home building in the area, a gym and extra classrooms were also added.
-Construction on the south wing was started in the spring of 1959 and was completed by the opening of the 1959-60 school year.
+Construction of the south wing was started in the spring of 1959 and was completed by the opening of the 1959-60 school year.

 Westview was opened under the efficient and diplomatic leadership of Miss Nora Swanson.
 She was adept at enabling the staff to reach a high attainment of excellence.
 By good fortune, or by careful choice, the faculty was one in which there was a considerable rapport.
 This extraordinary measure of respect and friendship among the staff thus became the foundation for the achievements of Westview.

-The following principals continued in the same tradition as Nora Swanson and Arthur Ewy, striving for excellence, and making Westview a school for its supportive parents, enthusiastic students, and superb teachers to be proud of: Walter Wildey (1969-71), Morton Gray (1971-73), Don McDavis (1973-80), Glen "Patrick" Shauvin (1980-81), William Graham (Sept.
+The following principals continued in the same tradition as Nora Swanson and Arthur Ewy: Walter Wildey (1969-71), Morton Gray (1971-73), Don McDavis (1973-80), Glen "Patrick" Shauvin (1980-81), William Graham (Sept.
 1981-Oct.
-1981), Ned Hammond (1981-86), Jerry Senn (1986-1992), Margaret McGilvray (1992-2004), and current principal, Mrs. Cathy Comfort.
+1981), Ned Hammond (1986-86), Jerry Senn (1986-1992), Margret McGilvray (1992-Dec 2004), and Brad Lundstrom (Jan 2005-June 2005).

 We look forward to a long history of educating children in this beautiful new facility as we continue striving for excellence and making Westview a school to be proud of for its supportive parents, enthusiastic students, and superb teachers.